Navneetks/Data-Science3/README.md

 # Data-Science3
-Find and remove outliers from a dataset obtained by importing csv file and find pierson corelation
+1. Find and remove outliers from a dataset obtained by importing csv file
+2. find pierson corelation of a dataset obtained by importing csv file

+©Navaneeth KS(UserName: Navneetks)